evlaV/steamos-atomupd/doc/client.md

 #### Optional sections and keys

-A configuration file might also have the `Host` section with the keys `Manifest` and/or `RuntimeDir`.
+A configuration file might also have the `Host` section with the key `RuntimeDir`.

-`Manifest` is used to specify the path to the [image manifest][] and `RuntimeDir` the path to the directory where the downloaded JSON file will be stored.
+`RuntimeDir` is used to specify the path to the directory where the downloaded JSON file will be stored.

 [image manifest]: overview.md#the-image-manifest